 The waitress is a middle-aged Korean woman who works at Daniel's favorite Korean restaurant.
-She rudely refuses to give Natasha a fork and tells Daniel to teach her to use chopsticks, but the reader… (read full character analysis)
+She rudely refuses to give Natasha a fork and tells Daniel to teach her to use chopsticks, but the reader… read analysis of The Waitress

 The unnamed conductor drives Daniel's train into the city in the beginning of the novel.
 After his unexpected divorce, the conductor discovered Christianity and takes it upon himself to evangelize to his train passengers.
 His newfound religion fills him with joy and purpose.